MadMando/ai-setup-with_docker/README.md

 After the containers are running, follow these steps to download models in Open-WebUI:

 1. Open your browser and go to [http://localhost:3000](http://localhost:3000).
+2. Sign up; you can use any name and email; this will create the admin account.
-2. Navigate to **Admin → Models** in the top menu.
+3. Navigate to **Admin → Models** in the top menu.
-3. Click the **Download button** (it looks like an arrow in a bucket).
+4. Click the **Download button** (it looks like an arrow in a bucket).
-4. Visit [Ollama](https://ollama.com) to browse available models.
+5. Visit [Ollama](https://ollama.com) to browse available models.
-5. Copy the model name, paste it into the Open-WebUI dialog, and hit **Download**.
+6. Copy the model name, paste it into the Open-WebUI dialog, and hit **Download**.
-6. Once downloaded, start chatting with your AI! 🎉
+7. Once downloaded, start chatting with your AI! 🎉

 ⚠️ **Pro Tip**: Stick with smaller or distilled models unless you have high-end hardware. the most popular one now is ``` deepseek-r1:1.5b ```

+CONGRATS!
+You should have your own personal GenAI running locally, be patient if you have old or not as-powerful hardware, or if you have nice hardware, then choose a larger model stick to models that are typically 4gb in size, they tend to work well.

 ---